 AAA bonds may offer a relatively safe assurance of steady income, but when interest rates are low, that income could struggle to keep up with inflation.
 From April 2019 to April 2020, prices for all items aside from food and energy rose by 1.4%.
 That means a bond held during that time would have needed to yield at least 1.4%, or else you would effectively lose buying power.
 A AAA bond yielding 1% may be "safe," in the sense that the issuer will likely honor the terms of the bond, but it may not be "safe" when it comes to the best strategy for building wealth and protecting against inflation.

 An example may help you understand the concept.
 Imagine you have a choice between two investments for your portfolio.

-The second investment is common stock of a debt-free company that trades at a p/e ratio of 10, which is an earnings yield of 10%.
-Approximately 50% of the profits are mailed to stockholders each year as dividends, resulting in a dividend yield of 5%.
-Management is good, sales are stable and growing slightly faster than inflation, and if something goes wrong, the stockholders are the first in line in liquidation preference since there are no bond holders or preferred stock holders ahead of them.
+The second investment is common stock in a debt-free company that trades at a P/E ratio of 10.
+Approximately 5% of the profits are mailed to stockholders each year as dividends, resulting in a dividend yield of 5%.
+Management is good, sales are stable, and business is growing slightly faster than inflation.
+If the company goes under, the stockholders are the first in line in liquidation preference since there are no bondholders or preferred stockholders.

-- The stock has nothing in front of it.
-It is first in line in terms of liquidation preference.
-As Benjamin Graham said in the 1934 edition of the famous book, Security Analysis (the so-called "Bible of investing"), a common stock with nothing ahead of it must, by definition, be just as safe as a bond with nothing ahead of it because if something goes wrong, they are the first people in line to receive anything left after the employees, landlords, vendors, and other prior creditors have been paid.
+The stock example is first in line in terms of the liquidation preference, while the bond example is third in line.
+Common stock with nothing ahead is just as "safe" as a bond with nothing ahead of it—if something goes wrong, they are the first people in line to receive anything left after the employees, landlords, vendors, and other prior creditors have been paid.